-- Two 15-minute recess and a 15-20 minute lunch recess is planned. - One grade level per recess time with teacher escort to and from recess. - Students will clean their hands upon entering the school.
+- Two 15-minute recesses and a 20-minute lunch recess are planned daily for our students, for a total of 55 minutes daily for recess. - One grade level will be at recess at any given point in the day.
+A grade-level teacher will escort students to and from recess. - Students will wash their hands upon entering the school or use hand sanitizer.